zoffixznet/IOwesomeness/Action-Plan/non-backcompat/lines-words-split-comb.md

 and performance issues (e.g. "print first line of a 4GB file" will require 19GB of RAM and a lot of processing time, rather than being nearly instant).

-I think situation **`(b)`** is a caveat that simply needs to be documented.
+I think situation **`(b)`** (can't guarantee close of handle) is a caveat that simply needs to be documented.
 Forcing the user to keep the filehandle around in a variable, just to be able to close it is a bit antisocial, and the problem becomes worse if the user wants to both lazily read a file and pass the, say `.lines` `Seq` around the program, as along with the `Seq` the filehandle will need to be passed